StringerMus/django-film-club/README.md

 * Lowercase titles in post film causes error - Same slug key causes error in post film if a new submission is posted in a different case to existing title entry.
 - This has now been fixed.
 The slugfield in model creates a unique slug id on submission and the title field in form is case insensitive if the title already exists.

+### Currently field
+* This field appears under the Image if a error is notified - fixed by adding the class in css to 'display:none;' as theire that appears with the field in html.

+### Time
+* The times that are being recorded next to each post is 1 hour behind.
+This has now been fixed by adding GB in the settings timezone.

 ## Lessons Learned
 Not enough user stories